patschi/factorio-transparent-inventory/README.md

 ## Requirements

-- Factorio multiplayer server running 0.17 or later
+- Factorio multiplayer server running 0.17.x or 0.18.x (check [mods.factorio.com](https://mods.factorio.com/mod/transparent-inventory) for more details)
 - More than one active player to have inventories to look into

 ## Roadmap/Ideas